virajbhutada/GIF-Search-Portal/README.md

-## GIF Search Portal: A Dynamic Web Application for Entertainment and Learning
+## GIF Search Portal: A Dynamic Web App for Entertainment and Learning

 ### Problem Statement